Entrepreneurial Tools for Early Entrepreneurs

 Experiment & Gather Evidence

 Till now, we have focused on the entrepreneur, the entrepreneur’s context and the entrepreneur’s business model.
 We have made our thoughts explicit, and we have tested them.
 This leads us to the final stage; designing and carrying out some experiments and creating a prototype.
-We need to check our solution with accompanying business model in the real world.
+We need to check our solution with the accompanying business model in the real world.

 There are tons of experiments the entrepreneur can set-up and carry out, but a preferable one is the customer-interview.
 The customer-interview helps the entrepreneur acquire a deeper and more profound understanding of the entrepreneur’s potential customer.
 This interview can help the entrepreneur with learning more about the habits and behaviour of someone—something the entrepreneur might not find out with other methods.
 Again, the entrepreneur can prioritize and think about the most vulnerable parts of the entrepreneur’s solution and business model.